 This recipe calls for light and subtly sweet tiramisu with rich mascarpone filling and layered with soft boozy coffee-soaked ladyfingers.
 It literally melts in your mouth.

 1. Use your favorite liquor

 Traditional recipes use Marsala wine in tiramisu.
 If you are looking for a substitution, then dark rum is my favorite.
 You can also use brandy, coffee liqueur like Kahlua, or almond liqueur like Amaretto.
-If you want to make a non-alcoholic tiramisu, just leave the liquor out or try experiment with fruit purees to give your tiramisu an extra summery flavor.
+If you want to make a non-alcoholic tiramisu, just leave the liquor out or try to experiment with fruit purees to give your tiramisu an extra summery flavor.

 2. Use decaf coffee for caffeine-free tiramisu

-Coffee flavor plays a huge part of the unique taste of tiramisu.
+Coffee flavor plays a huge part in the unique taste of tiramisu.
 If you want to limit your caffeine intake or probably get worried about over-caffeinating your kids, you could consider using decaffeinated coffee instead.
 It is coffee from coffee beans that have had at least 97% of their caffeine removed.

 3. Do not scramble the egg yolks